Chameleon London | Dine In Private, Flower-Laden Greenhouses

 And, lest we forget, there is an events company at the helm, and Chameleon is but a corner piece in the jigsaw of ambitious plans they’ve assembled here.
-In time we’ll see in & around the building (deep breath) immersive cinema nights, multi-sensory surrealist events, a gallery space, a “futuristic fitness experience”, live music, dance classes, a flower market, and a private members club underneath the church with it’s own restaurant to boot.
+Already the courtyard hosts its own flower market, while yoga classes and gong baths take place inside the church, with plans for cinema screenings, events and more to follow.
 And, yes, that all sounds like a lot…

 …but we’re sure it’ll all blend right in.

-NOTE: Both the Garden and the Greenhouses at Chameleon London are open now.
+NOTE: Chameleon London is open now.
 You can find out more, and make a booking at their website right HERE.